wizardh/robocobot-discord/README.md

 ```

 ## Contributing
 I don't know if anyone ever got interested with this, since there are many other codes that better than this.
-For the time being, I will ignore pull requests (if any to begin with).
+For the time being, I will ignore pull requests (if there's any to begin with).

 ## License